26 May 2020

 What Is a Triggered Email?

 A triggered email is a well-established term in digital marketing, and we’ll be using it throughout the article.
 However, mind that any type of commercial messages you use for customer communication can be triggered.
 SMS, mobile pushes, or web push notifications can also be incorporated in a workflow and launched by a certain trigger you set.
-Actually, for a better result, it's recommended to use several channels to reach as much of the target audience.
+Actually, for a better result, it's recommended to use several channels, such as incorporating a startup incorporation strategy, to reach as much of the target audience.

 As for the definition itself, a triggered email is an automated email that is initiated by specified conditions or events.
 Triggered campaigns are behavior-oriented and are sent in response to a person’s action.
 Any contact behavior or related info can be set as a trigger: